-We’re living through some unprecedented times—a pandemic, a bear market, large-scale weather events.
-Whether you’re doing business out of a brick-and-mortar location or exclusively online, you’re getting hit with changes that are likely to throw you for a loop.
+Whether you’re doing business out of a brick-and-mortar location or exclusively online, you’re likely facing obstacles that could throw you for a loop, including:

 Changing—and strengthening—privacy laws

-Post-iOS 14, social sites can collect and pass along far less data from the customer—which means it’s no longer as easy or straightforward to personalize your ads.
-This is one of the reasons you may notice less revenue coming from the ads you run on social.
+Historically, Facebook was able to pull more customer data, tracking nearly everything a user clicked on and allowing for precisely targeted advertising.
+But post iOS 14.5, social sites can collect and pass along far less data from the customer—which means it’s no longer as easy or straightforward to personalize your ads.

-This is not to say that advertising on social media is over.
-Facebook and Instagram are still two of the most popular social media platforms.
-It just means marketers need to “create new narratives to pull people down conversion paths,” says Nik Sharma, head of Sharma Brands.
+That’s not to say that advertising on social media is over.
+Facebook and Instagram, especially, are still two of the most popular social media platforms marketers depend on, according to Klaviyo’s Marketing Mix report.
+It just means marketers need to create new narratives to pull people down conversion paths.

 Inflation, a bear market, and a potential recession